MileHacker Logo

 • High-speed train stations usually have accessible features; train boarding may require assistance.

-• Public buses typically have steps and are not wheelchair accessible.
+• Public buses typically have steps and lack wheelchair accessibility.

-• Modern museums and major attractions may have lifts plus accessible bathrooms.
+• Modern museums and key attractions may have lifts plus accessible bathrooms.

 Visual & Hearing Impairments